-2017 2016
+2018 2017

 Cost

-Balance, beginning of year 38 61
+Balance, beginning of year 43 38

-Acquisitions 8 -
+Acquisitions 1 8

-Disposals (3) (23)
+Disposals (8) (3)

+Transfers from PP&E 8 -

-Balance, end of year 43 38
+Balance, end of year 44 43

 Accumulated depreciation

-Balance, beginning of year 20 33
+Balance, beginning of year 19 20

-Depreciation 1 -
+Depreciation 1 1

-Disposals (2) (13)
+Disposals (4) (2)

+Transfers from PP&E 2 -

-Balance, end of year 19 20
+Balance, end of year 18 19

-Net book value, end of year 24 18
+Net book value, end of year 26 24

-Net rental income from investment properties recognized in other income was \$3 (2016 - \$4).
+Net rental income from investment properties recognized in other income was 4 (2017 - 3).

-The fair value of investment properties at October 31, 2017, was \$35 (2016 - \$36).
+The fair value of investment properties at October 31, 2018, was \$34 (2017 - \$35).
 This recurring fair value measurement is categorized within Level 3 of the fair value hierarchy.
-The fair value of investment properties was determined using a discounted cash flow of the future lease payments on the investment properties.
+The fair value of investment properties was determined using the appraisal value when available, or a discounted cash flow of the future lease payments on the investment properties.
 A market valuation by the Co-operative's internal expert was performed on idle land that was not currently leased.
 No independent valuation was performed on any of the investment properties.